 We’ve broken it down to a state level (as it should be), to help you quickly identify the information that applies to you.

-Under the FHOG in NSW, there are several schemes which have been developed to help first home buyers get into the property market sooner: The First Home-New Home Scheme, the First Home Owner Grant (New Homes) Scheme, and the New Home Grant Scheme.
+Under the FHOG in NSW, there are several schemes which have been developed to help first home buyers get into the property market sooner: The First Home-New Home Scheme and the First Home Owner Grant (New Homes) Scheme.

 First Home - New Home Scheme